gammu/gammu/docs/manual/smsd/tables.rst

 gammu
 +++++

 Table holding single value - version of a database schema.
-See HISTORY for details what has changed.
+See :ref:`smsd-tables-history` for details what has changed.

 inbox